Industrial Society and Its Future: Effect of the trial

 After Ted Kaczynski's April 1996 arrest, he wanted to use the trial to disseminate his views, but the judge denied him permission to represent himself.
 Instead, his court-appointed lawyers planned an insanity defense that would discredit Industrial Society and Its Future against his will.
 The prosecution's psychiatrists counter-cited the manifesto as evidence of the Unabomber's lucidity, and Kaczynski's sanity was tried in court and in the media.
 Kaczynski responded by taking a plea bargain for life imprisonment without parole in May 1998.

-Kaczynski's biographer argued that the public should look beyond this "genius-or-madman debate", and view the manifesto as reflecting normal, common, unexceptional ideas shared by Americans, sharing their distrust over the direction of civilization.
+Kaczynski's biographer Alston Chase argued that the public should look beyond this "genius-or-madman debate", and view the manifesto as reflecting normal, common, unexceptional ideas shared by Americans, sharing their distrust over the direction of civilization.
 While most Americans abhorred his violence, adherents to his anti-technology message have celebrated his call to question technology and preserve wilderness.
 From his Colorado maximum security prison, he continued to clarify his philosophy with other writers through correspondence, and by composing two books which were published during his incarceration, until his death in 2023.